planetfederal/GeoGig/doc/manpages/source/config.rst

 You can query/set/unset options with this command.
 The name is actually the section and the key separated by a dot, and the value will be escaped.

 By default, the config file of the current repository will be assumed.
-If the --global option is set, the global ``.geogitconfig`` file will be used.
+If the --global option is set, the global ``.geogigconfig`` file will be used.
 If the ``--local`` option is set the config file of the current repository will be used if it exists.

 OPTIONS
 *******